Platform:

 The core of this system is a custom quest graph tool we created for developers in Unreal 5.
 In here designers can see a visual overview of all the steps / objectives required, branching paths, and transition conditions, and adjust them on the fly.

-1. "Start Quest" node in the quest flow.
+1. "Start Quest" node.
 Must be the start of every graph.
 Dragging an arrow onto another node connects it to the next step

 2. "Objective" node.
 Many types of objectives and subobjectives are possible.
 Objectives can be parallel, sequential, or both